wovo/hwcpp/docs/hwcpp-primer.md

 that are used to specify a duration of the specified amount of time.
 Such a duration cto has a ::wait() function that will wait for the appropriate amount of time.
+Duration cto's are a little bit special in that they have an init() function, but when the init() of their timing service has been called it is not required to call the init() of the duration.

 The point of a library is to make writing applications easier, so HwCpp has a blink<> function template that can be used to write a